jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 };
 ```

-Once created, we can simply use that filter in our templates like any native one.
+Once created, we can use that filter in our templates like any native one.

 ```njk
 <p><time datetime="{{ page.date | date('YYYY-MM-DD') }}">{{ page.date | date("MMMM Do, YYYY") }}</time></p>